-Browser hijackers are a constant threat to millions of users around the world.
-Some browsers are more prone to them, some less, and some, a minority, basically can’t be affected.
+There are several reasons behind the behavior.
+The most significant factor is browser hijackers.
+They are a constant threat to millions of users around the world.
+Some browsers are more prone to them, some less, and some, a minority, can’t be affected.
 It also depends on the user.
-If you have a practice of installing random apps from the web, then some PUAs (Potentially Unwanted Applications) might take over device applications and change settings.
+If you habitually install random apps from the web, then some PUAs (Potentially Unwanted Applications) might take over device applications and change settings.

-If you aren’t using Chrome multi-profile feature, then the chances are that someone might have changed the default search engine on Google Chrome.
-It could be someone you share your computer with.
-So you need to revert it to Google using the steps below.
+If you aren’t using Chrome multi-profile feature, the chances are, someone might have changed the default search engine on Google Chrome.
+It could be someone you usually share your computer with.
+You need to revert it to Google using the steps below.

-Step 1: Tap on the three-dot menu at the upper right corner.
+Step 1: Launch Google Chrome.
+Click the three-dot menu at the upper right corner.

-Step 2: Go to Settings > Search Engine.
+Step 2: Open Settings and select Search engine.

 Extensions play a vital role in the Chrome ecosystem.
-Using extensions, one can add more features to the basic Chrome interface and functionality.
-However, some might not be actively maintained, could be out of date, or develop incompatibilities with new Chrome builds.
-Some malicious extensions might be preferring Yahoo search engine instead of Google.
+Extensions let you add more features to the basic Chrome interface and functionality.
+However, some may not be actively maintained, outdated, or develop incompatibilities with new Chrome builds.
+Some malicious extensions may prefer Yahoo search engine instead of Google.